princerajpoot20/prince-blog/source/_posts/Month-1_Mentorship_Program.md

    - Data size exceeds the URL’s character limit (usually around 2048 characters).
    - There's a need to send confidential information, which won't be visible in the URL.

+Considering both the non-sensitive nature of the data and its compactness, using the URL method is the best choice.

+## Enhance User Experience

-For our '/help' endpoint, we adopted a **URL-based approach**, considering both the non-sensitive nature of the data and its compactness.
-This will also **enhance user experience** by **providing relative links** to all the endpoints directly within the `/help` section, which contains a list of all the endpoints.
+ Enhance user experience by **providing relative links** to all the endpoints directly within the `/help` section, which contains a list of all the endpoints.
 Here is a snippet of `/help` response:

 ```
 [